 - Instrumental studies (instrumental skills and skills in joint music making)

 - Basic studies: Mupe1 and Mupe2 (structural and aural awareness)

-- Alternative studies in groups (creative production, joint music making with other than main instrument
+- Alternative studies in groups (creative production)

 In the specialized studies, pupils expand or focus their studies according to their own interests.
 During the studies, pupils plan and prepare the final assignment of the specialised syllabus to demonstrate their musical competence.
 The assignment may consist of different entities or focus on one specific type of in-depth competence.
 Pupils set the objectives for the final assignment and decide its method of implementation in cooperation with their teachers.

 - Alternative studies and other studies connected to the final assignment

 Alternative study modules are designed to support the implementation of the final assignments.
 The study modules are defined according to specialization chosen by the pupil.
 The specializations are: instrument, creative production or project.